powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 In both cases, the metadata model information in the exported files is built from metadata information read from the input files and stored in IIDM or received through parameters.
 Information received through parameters takes precedence over information available from original metadata models.

+Please note that when exporting equipment, PowSyBl always use the CGMES node/breaker level of detail, without considering the topology level of the PowSyBl network.

 ## IGM (Individual Grid Model) export

 The user can specify the profiles to be exported using the parameter **iidm.export.cgmes.profiles**.
 The list of currently supported export instance files are: EQ, SSH, SV, TP.